JoseMaldonado12/Skill-Estimation-and-Winner-Estimation/README.md

 ## General Overview:
 Our final project for my graphical model AI class.
 To grossly simplify, we use graphical models to try and estimate the skill level of each pro starcaft player.
-This is done by simply getting a players win/loss ratio of ever other player, then through that ratio we place that player in 0 of 5 continuous skill levels (like a less complex version of ELO).
+This is done by getting a players win/loss ratio of ever other player, then through that ratio we place that player in any skill level 0-5 (like a less complex version of ELO).
-After arranging all players into their respective skill levels, we pit all players against each other in hypothetical matches, and, using the probability of their skill difference, determine a winner.
-Since we have validation data we can check whether our graphical model was right or wrong in choosing the correct winner.
+After arranging all players into their respective skill levels, we use validation data to play out matches, and let the graphical model give us the hypothetical winner.
+We then check to see if its correct, and measure the correctness of the graphical model.

 ## In Depth: